JOE (JOE) Price Hits $0.39 on Major Exchanges

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-JOE was first traded on June 4th, 2021.
+JOE launched on June 4th, 2021.
 JOE’s total supply is 464,573,155 tokens and its circulating supply is 359,694,222 tokens.
 JOE’s official Twitter account is @traderjoe_xyz and its Facebook page is accessible here.
-The official website for JOE is www.traderjoexyz.com.
 JOE’s official message board is joecontent.substack.com.
+JOE’s official website is www.traderjoexyz.com.

 JOE Token Trading

-It is usually not possible to purchase alternative cryptocurrencies such as JOE directly using US dollars.
-Investors seeking to trade JOE should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase JOE using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as JOE directly using U.S. dollars.
+Investors seeking to trade JOE should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy JOE using one of the exchanges listed above.

 Receive News & Updates for JOE Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for JOE and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.